Mastering Change in 2024: A Comprehensive Guide for Overcoming Organizational Resistance

 • Document the resistance management process

-AGS Resistance Management Process
+OCM Solution Resistance Management Process

 Preventing resistance to change altogether would involve proactive resistance management.